 1 Theme: Aquatic Ecosystems

-What: Freshwater surface water temperature and dissolved oxygen
+What: Freshwater surface water temperature, oxygen, and chlorophyll-a.

-Where: 1 lake and 1 river NEON sites.
+Where: 2 lakes and 3 river/stream NEON sites.

-Why: Freshwater surface water temperature and dissolved oxygen are critical for life in aquatic environments and can represent the health of the system
+Why: Freshwater surface water temperature, dissolved oxygen, and chlorophyll-a are critical for life in aquatic environments and can represent the health of the system

 Who: Open to any individual or team that registers